AFOEK/WSGCC/ReadMe.md

 - [x] Scrap all character link from `/wiki/Category:Constellation_Overviews`.
 - [x] Scrap all constellation images link from each character constellation link to file.
 - [x] Get character constellation images HD and uncropped.[^img_download_const]
+- [x] Scrap all character introduction images link from `/wiki/Category:Character_Introduction_Cards`.
+- [x] Scrap all character introduction images link for each character.
+- [x] Download all character introduction images HD and uncropped.[^img_download_intro]
+- [ ] Scrap all character namecard images link from `/wiki/Category:Character_Namecards`.
+- [ ] Scrap all character namecard images link for each character.
+- [ ] Download all character namecard images HD and uncropped.[^img_download_namecard]
 - [x] Adding internet check. [^macOS_imp_and_android_imp]
 - [x] Create seperated folder for character Wish and Card images.
 - [x] Deploy into docker.